NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 - **"Moto natives"** are individuals originally from the neighboring country **Moto**, comprising approximately **67%** of Hanasaka's population.
 - While they share a common linguistic heritage, Moto natives in Hanasaka often use a **simplified version of their original language**.
 For example, while their language originally had many counters depending on the noun, they came to use only the main ones, and sometimes even omitted them.
-  Therefore, this story describes things using the simplified counters, without employing the diverse counters they originally used.
+  Accordingly, this story reflects their simplified usage rather than the full range of counters found in the original language.

 ### Related Terms:
 - **Alliance clubs**